CrisisTextLine/interview-starter/README.md

 For python development using a local environment configured with [pipenv](https://pipenv.pypa.io/en/latest), checkout `python3/pytest`.

 If you have any issues with that, or just don't want to deal with [python environment management](https://xkcd.com/1987), we also have a containerized development environment with docker setup that can be found on branch `python3-docker/pytest`.

+### Java

+For Java development with JUnit and Ant, checkout the `java/junit-ant` branch